zerotop2021/github_learning_pro/README.md

 ***

-* ### if you erased a file from working directory by mistake and want to retrieve it ⬇️
+* ### If you erased a file from working directory by mistake and want to retrieve it ⬇️

 ```shell
  git restore file_name.extention